Har Nof: Synagogues and public institutions

-Rabbi David Yosef is the head of the Yachveh Da'at Kollel and the chief rabbi of Har Nof.
+Rabbi David Yosef is the head of the Yechaveh Da'at Kollel and the chief rabbi of Har Nof.
 Har Nof has a large number of synagogues, yeshivas, and Torah study institutions, among them are: Imrei Shefer, Boston Shul, Kehilat Zichron Yosef, Heichal Hatorah, Yeshiva Pachad Yitzchok, Machon Shlomo, Yeshivat Lev Aharon, and Machon Yaakov.
 The campuses of Neve Yerushalayim and She'arim College of Jewish Studies for Women are located in Har Nof, as is Yechaveh Da'at, Rabbi Ovadia Yosef's synagogue and spiritual headquarters.

 On 18 November 2014, an attack occurred at the Kehilat Bnei Torah synagogue.
 Two Arab terrorists from East Jerusalem entered the synagogue with knives, a meat cleaver, and a pistol, inflicting heavy wounds on their victims who were at morning prayers, killing five and injuring eight - four of them seriously.
 In the ensuing gun battle, the two attackers were shot dead, and one of the policemen who attended the scene, a Druze, later died of his wounds.

+Yeshivas

+Derech Etz Chaim

+Derech Etz Chaim (DEC) is a post-high school religious yeshiva located in Har Nof.
+It was designed for students to spend a year or more studying Torah after completing their high school studies and before embarking to university studies.
+Studies focus primarily on the study of Talmud, and are intended to give students the ability and confidence to carry on learning Torah independently after leaving DEC.